 These roasted SAVORY SWEET POTATO STACKS are such a beautiful unique way to serve sweet potatoes not only during the holidays, but any time of the year.
-I made these layered stacks with a variety of three sweet potatoes for a colorful, delicious presentation!

 Using a mandolin to get thin slices of the sweet potatoes makes this recipe a snap.
 If you don’t have one, you can still make these savory sweet potato stacks, just use a sharp knife and try to slice consistent thin slices.
 It will take a bit more time and effort but well worth it!